simonwep/selection/packages/react/README.md

 ### Getting started

+> If you're (still) using CRA, you may run into issues regarding the ES Version.
+> See [124](https://github.com/Simonwep/selection/issues/124) for more information.

 Last but not least you'll need to add some basic styles to make your selection-area visible:

 ```css